SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/ble/ble_power_save/readme.md

 ![Prints in Teraterm](resources/readme/image_pw_log.png)

-	  Default configuration of connection interval of Central device (smartphone) is 18 ms. So, the WiSeConnect device will wake up for every 18ms sec and goes
-	  back to sleep after advertise.
+Default configuration of connection interval of Central device (smartphone) is 18 ms. So, the WiSeConnect device will wake up for every 18ms sec and goes back to sleep after advertise.

 Above power save profile image capture when it is in the idle state after successful connection.

-So, the user may not get same profile as shown above image.
+So, the user may not get the same profile as shown in the above image.
 It will vary based on the traffic.

+## Compressed Debug Logging

+To enable the compressed debug logging feature please refer to [Logging User Guide](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-sapi-reference/logging-user-guide)